owneraio/finp2p-ethereum-adapter/specs/design.md

 ## FinP2P Network Basics

 FinP2P networks orchestrate the execution of financial operations involving digital assets across multiple entities/ledgers.
-Investors agree upon and sign each financial operation, which is then translated into an instruction set forming an execution plan.
+Investors agree upon and sign each financial business terms, which is then translated into an instruction set forming an execution plan, the plan is agreed by participating organizations before execution.

 The execution plan is built of a set of instructions, each targeting a particular ledger operation by a designated executing party.